krishanthisera/TechChallengeApp/iac/readme.md

 2. Create terraform workspace and initialise terraform
       ```sh
         $ # cd into the Terraform directory
-        $ terraform workspace new development
+        $ terraform workspace new challenge
         $ terraform init
       ```
       It is recomended to maintain a centrlised directory to mange `.tfstate` file where Terraform stores its status of the deployment